 Selective breeding versus genetic engineering

-- Although both selective breeding and genetic engineering change an organism’s genetic characteristics, they are different processes.
+- Although both selective breeding and genetic change an organism’s genetic characteristics, they are different processes.

 - Selective breeding makes use of existing, naturally present gene variants in a species and the natural process of breeding.